14all-agency/shopify-llms-txt-directory/https-aliciaadamsalpaca-com.md

     Availability: Available
     Image: https://cdn.shopify.com/s/files/1/0574/9060/4147/files/ac-BrownCollar_Leash.jpg?v=1756486286
     Price: $150.00 USD
 - [Dog Leash](https://aliciaadamsalpaca.com/products/dog-leash): Make your pup shine with one of these classic leashes.
 These leashes are handmade in Appenzell, Switerland since many generations, using only the highest quality leather and brass embellishments.
 They are made to last for years and years and only get better over time.
-Dimensions: Length 125 cm Made of: 100% sustainable Swiss leather
+Dimensions: Length 125 cm Materials: 100% sustainable Swiss leather
-  Updated: 2025-10-03T14:40:36Z
+  Updated: 2025-10-06T10:25:34Z
   Vendor: alicia adams alpaca
   Product Type: Pet Supplies
   Availability: Available